-The Maine VP SAMP will improve the agencies' capacity to protect the natural resource functions and values of vernal pools while supporting municipal goals for growth.
-The Maine VP SAMP supports municipal growth by allowing vernal pool impacts in designated growth areas in exchange for conservation activities in designated rural areas.
-The Maine VP SAMP promotes the meaningful conservation of vernal pools and surrounding habitat by applying landscape level conservation principles and assessment criteria to identify conservation targets in rural areas.
+The Maine VP SAMP will improve the agencies' capacity to protect the natural resource functions and values of vernal pools at a landscape scale while supporting municipal goals for growth.
+The Maine VP SAMP supports municipal growth by allowing vernal pool impacts in municipally Designated Development Areas (DDAs) in exchange for conservation activities in municipally identified Rural Areas.
+The Maine VP SAMP promotes the meaningful conservation of vernal pools and surrounding habitat by applying landscape level conservation principles and assessment criteria to identify high value conservation targets in Rural Areas.

-In this way, the Maine VP SAMP promotes the strategic management of aquatic resources proactively applying conservation principles at the landscape level rather than reactively addressing impacts as projects are proposed.
+In this way, the Maine VP SAMP promotes the strategic management of aquatic resources, proactively applying conservation principles at the landscape level rather than reactively addressing impacts case-by-case as projects are submitted for authorization on the federal, state, and/or local levels.